Canva tutorial for beginners

 Shouldn’t Pinterest be just a promotional tool and not your business as such?
 Right!?
 The solution: Learn how to make many pins in a short amount of time, so that you can still grow on the platform, receive more clicks, and have time left to focus on your business too!

 Disclaimer: This blog post contains affiliate links.
 I may earn a small commission to fund my coffee drinking habit if you use these links to make a purchase.
 You will not be charged extra.
 So it’s a win for everyone!
 Please note that I won’t link any products I don’t believe in or don’t resonate with my blog site.
 Thank you!

 How do you still grow on Pinterest without having to spend all day on the platform?

-By the way, for this post it’s important you’re already active on Pinterest, and have a basic understanding about how the platform works.
+By the way, for this post, it’s important you’re already active on Pinterest and have a basic understanding of how the platform works.

 Are you still new to Pinterest marketing?
 Then I recommend you to read my other posts about Pinterest marketing first.
 Before you start creating stunning pins, you should know how Pinterest works and how to implement Pinterest SEO.
 Without this knowledge, you can make as many beautiful pins as you want, but they won’t convert!
 And it will be a waste of your precious time!

 Read these posts first if you’re new to Pinterest marketing: